The 7 Worst Sidekicks In TV And Film

 Chris Tucker fits the definition of annoying in practically every movie role he has ever had.
 “The Fifth Element” is the masterpiece in his career of driving people nuts.
 Tucker is a loud and obnoxious intergalactic radio star who tags along with Bruce Willis.
 If this is what future radio is going to sound like, it might good idea to abolish it now.

-Dredd” tops the list of irritating Rob Schneider characters.
-Fergie is a loud-mouthed computer hacker arrested by Dredd tries to survive and clear his name after being framed for a crime.
-Eventually you wish Sylvester Dredd) would just kill him and be done with it.
+Rob Schneider has made a career out of playing annoying characters.
+His turn as Herman Ferguson in “Judge Dredd” tops the list of irritating Rob Schneider characters.
+Fergie is a loud-mouthed computer hacker arrested by Dredd early in the movie, then becomes his right-hand man as Dredd tries to survive and clear his name after being framed for a crime.
+Eventually you wish Sylvester Stallone (who played Dredd) would just kill him and be done with it.

 If you met someone like George Costanza in real life, it would take every bit of self-restraint you possessed to keep from knocking him out.
 Costanza is a bald, slow-witted fat man who thinks he is more important than he really is.
 He is the type of character where you wish to see bad things happen to them.
 Fortunately, many episodes of the classic sitcom “Seinfeld” are happy to make this wish come true.